 Ulery Spelling Variations

-spelling variations exist for the surname Ulery.
+Within archives, many different spelling variations exist for the surname Ulery.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in the name of the single person being recorded under several different spellings.
 Different spellings that were found include Leary, O'Leary, O'Leery and others.

 Early Notables of the Ulery family (pre 1700)

-Another 22 words (2 lines of text) are included under the topic Early Ulery Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Ulery Notables in all our PDF Extended History products and printed products wherever possible.

 Irish families fled the English-colonized Ireland in record numbers during the 19th century for North America.
 Many of those destitute families died from disease during, and even shortly after, the long journey.
 Although those that immigrated before the Great Potato Famine of the 1840s often were granted a tract of land, those that arrived later were generally accommodated in urban centers or in work camps.
 Those in the urban centers would labor in the manufacturing sector, whereas those in work camps would to build critical infrastructures such as bridges, canals, roads, and railways.
 Regardless of when these Irish immigrants came to North America, they were critical for the rapid development of the young nations of the United States and Canada.
 Early immigration and passenger lists have recorded many early immigrants bearing the name of Ulery: